kcklee/YoutubeDataAnalysis/README.md

-# YoutubeDataAnalysis
+# Youtube Data Analysis App

 ## About The Project

 Video Demo:

-**Youtube Data Analysis App ** is a frontend application that collects, analyzes and displays a given Youtube channel’s statistics, top 10 videos and video output over time.
+**Youtube Data Analysis App** is a frontend application that collects, analyzes and displays a given Youtube channel’s statistics, top 10 videos and video output over time.

 ### Features